astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 The spheres represent clocks, and the rods represent rulers.
 The viewer must imagine that the lattice continues on indefinitely an all directions.
-The camera is at rest with respect to the reference frame colored red, while the blue frame is in constant relative motion.
+The camera is at rest with respect to the reference frame colored red, while the green frame is in constant relative motion.
 The animation will loop, to represent more clocks and rods coming in from the side.
 ```